 - not sleeping at night

 - too many bills to pay

 - the judgemental way the media talk about mental health

 - feeling helpless

 - being isolated

 - nobody around you understands

+- not being able to speak about distressing or difficult things

 You may feel guilty about burdening other people so you don't ask for help or share your problems.
 You might put on an act that all is well, or hide away from other people.